olekaspt/Lab02/README.md

 # Tasks

 ## Task 0: Get Starter code to comiple and link
 Make the additions required to get the starter project to compile and link (currently it will give unresovled symbols).
+VS code will help you generate the stubs for implemention methods.
+See demo of VS code doing this (if you missed this in class, hover over the three dots and pick Quick fix, and choose create method in file).

 ## Task 1:  Create a stack that will be used as the basis for the remainder of the lab.
 Design a stack using an array, using methods defined in the inteface.